locationtech/geogig/doc/manual/source/interaction/web-api-async-tasks.rst

 The content of the task query response varies slightly depending on the task status.

-Running tasks may contain a progress indicator.
+Running tasks may or may not contain a progress indicator.
+It will depend on the type of task and how far along the task is at the point the response is generated.

 ::